Vaskivskyi/docs-asusrouter/docs/features/connected-devices.md

 - `guest` - whether device is connected to the guest network

 `AsusRouter >= 0.13.0`
 - `connected` - time, when device was connected to the router for the current session.
 For wireless devices, provides actual connection time.
-For wired devices shows time, when AsusRouter noticed it online first.
+For wired devices shows time, when AsusRouter noticed it online first

 `AsusRouter >= 0.15.0`
 - `guest_id` - id of the guest network device is connected to.
-Can be `1`, `2` or `3` for connected devices and `0` when not connected to a guest network.
+Can be `1`, `2` or `3` for connected devices and `0` when not connected to a guest network

+`AsusRouter >= 0.17.0`
+- `node` - MAC address of AiMesh node to which device is connected

 ## Binary sensor / switch